Powerlearnproject/se-assignment-4-github-and-visual-studio-Koenax/README.md

 Once you’ve installed the GitHub Pull Requests and Issues extension, you’ll need to sign in.
 Follow the prompts to authenticate with GitHub in the browser and return to VS Code.

-sources used: geeks for geeks, vs code website, meduim, learn microsoft Submission Guidelines:
+sources used: geeks for geeks, vs code website, meduim, learn microsoft.
+Submission Guidelines:
 Your answers should be well-structured, concise, and to the point.
 Provide real-world examples or case studies wherever possible.